gildasmorvan/similar2logo/README.md

     * `ProbeExceptionPrinter`, that prints the trace of an exception that was thrown during the execution of the simulation,

-    * `JSONProbe`, that prints information about the location of turtles, marks and phermones in a given target (in our case, a websocket) in the JSON format.
+    * `JSONProbe`, that prints information in JSON format about the location of turtles, marks and phermones in a given target (in our case, a websocket).

     * `InteractiveSimulationProbe`, that allows to pause and resume the simulation.